Dragooon/yaml-file-config/README.md

 Yaml File Configuration
 =======================
 Simple library for loading and accessing configuration stored in .yml files.
-It relies on symfony/yaml for it's functions.
+It relies on [symfony/yaml](http://github.com/symfony/yaml) for its functions.
 The library avoids loading Yaml file until requested (lazy loading) to avoid unnecessary loading and parsing.

 Installation
 ------------
 You can install the project via composer

 ```composer require dragooon\yamlfileconfig```

 Usage